Sam Thaiday: 2010s

 In 2014, Thaiday failed to play 20 games for the first time since 2007, missing much of April and all of May through injury.
 He had also stepped down as captain, with Corey Parker leading the side.
 Thaiday was again moved from his standard second-row position, this time playing Lock in the back half of the season, as the Broncos again finished eighth and again were eliminated in the first week by the Cowboys.
-Thaiday missed Game 1 of the 2014 State of Origin series but returned to play in the second and third games, but New South Wales series victory marked the first time in his Origin career that Thaiday had lost a series.
+Thaiday missed Game 1 of the 2014 State of Origin series but returned to play in the second and third games as Queensland lost the series for the first time since 2005, also marking the first time in his Origin career that Thaiday had lost a series.
 He also missed the ANZAC test but reclaimed his spot for the 2014 Four Nations.

 In 2015, Thaiday returned to his best under supercoach Wayne Bennett.
 He started the season switching between the second row, prop, lock and the bench, before cementing a spot at prop in Round 18 and holding it for the remainder of the season.
-Thaiday featured in the second grand final of his career, starting at prop in the Broncos heartbreaking 17-16 defeat, once again to the Cowboys.
+Thaiday featured in the second grand final of his career, starting at prop in the Broncos heartbreaking 17–16 defeat, once again to the Cowboys.
 He featured in all 3 games of Queensland's successful Origin campaign and featured in Australia's victorious ANZAC Test.

 In 2016, Thaiday was selected to play for Queensland in the 2016 state of origin series.
 After Queensland emerged victorious in game 1 of the series, Thaiday was interviewed post-match by Brad Fittler.
 Fittler had asked how it felt defeating New South Wales after a tough match.
 Thaiday told Fittler "It was a bit like losing your virginity, it wasn't very nice but we got the job done".
 On the field, Thaiday's production began to noticeably decline.
 He began the season coming off the bench, however, returned to his usual position in the second row after Round 19.
 The Broncos were able to finish fifth in an extremely tight 2016 NRL season, before falling to the Cowboys yet again, this time in the second week.
 He once again featured in all 3 Origin games, however, was relegated to the bench for Australia, playing the entire 2016 Four Nations in that role.

 In 2017, Thaiday's decline was showcased to the rugby league community.
 He spent much of the 2017 NRL season on the bench, sporadically appearing in the back row, before finding a spot at hooker then at prop by the end of the season.
 Thaiday was relegated to the bench for Queensland under new coach Kevin Walters, before being dropped entirely following Queensland's Game 1 defeat, ending his Origin career.
 Similarly, his Australian career ended after the ANZAC Test.